Maro Engel: Early career

 Junior Karting Championship.
-Moving onto Formula BMW, finishing 3rd in the 2001 Junior Cup, before finishing 8th in Formula BMW ADAC the following year.
+He then moved onto Formula BMW, finishing third in the 2001 Junior Cup, before finishing eighth in Formula BMW ADAC the following year.

 Formula Three (2003–2007)

-After short spells in Formula Three in 2003-2004, and Italian Formula 3000 in 2005.
-Engel competed in full seasons in British series in 2006 and 2007, in 2006 receiving backing from Direxiv.
-In 2007 he was signed as a Mercedes-Benz Junior driving for Carlin Motorsport.
+After short spells in Formula Three in 2003-2004, and Italian Formula 3000 in 2005, Engel competed in full seasons in British series in 2006 and 2007, in 2006 receiving backing from Direxiv.
+In 2007, he was signed as a Mercedes-Benz Junior driving for Carlin Motorsport.
 He finished fifth with one victory in 2006, and was runner-up to Marko Asmer in 2007 with three wins.

 Deutsche Tourenwagen Masters (2008–2011)

 Engel driving at Hockenheim in the 2008 Deutsche Tourenwagen Masters season.

-In 2008 Engel was signed as a factory driver by AMG Mercedes to drive a one-year-old car run by Mücke Motorsport in the Deutsche Tourenwagen Masters for the 2008 season.
+In 2008, Engel was signed as a factory driver by AMG Mercedes to drive a one-year-old car run by Mücke Motorsport in the Deutsche Tourenwagen Masters for the 2008 season.
 He remained with the team 2011 season.
 In four years racing in the category, he achieved a best result of sixth place at first round held at the Hockenheimring in 2009.
 He went on to finish the 2009 season in twelfth place over all, scoring eight points.